 - Paid advertisements

 Having a company website and a search engine optimization strategy is the bare minimum.
+However, SEO copywriting using the Skyscraper Method is proven to boost traffic generation.
 Most companies also have email and a presence on at least one platform in their digital marketing mix.

 The social media platforms and digital marketing channels you choose comes down to your audience.
 Check out this article if you want to learn more about the different digital marketing channels.

 Decide on the Metrics You’ll Use to Track Progress

 Choosing the metrics you’ll use to measure the progress towards your objectives is the most important part of creating a digital marketing strategy.
 Without the right metrics, you have no way of knowing when you reached your goal.
 You’ll end up losing focus of your objectives and wasting valuable resources.